bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 System Database
 ---------------

-On the :guilabel:`System Database` step the |ivy-engine| system database can be configured, created and converted:
+In the :guilabel:`System Database` step the |ivy-engine|, you can configure, create and convert system databases:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-systemdb.png